vatass/vatass.github.io/projects/adaptive-shrinkage.md

 ## Our Solution: Adaptive Shrinkage Estimation with Deep Kernel Learning

 We propose a novel framework that balances global population trends with individual-specific nuances.
-Our approach, **Deep Kernel Gaussian Processes with Adaptive Shrinkage Estimation **, integrates two components:
+Our approach, **Deep Kernel Gaussian Processes with Adaptive Shrinkage Estimation**, integrates two components:

-- **Population Model (p-DKGP):** Trained on large datasets to learn general brain trajectory trends.
+- **Population Model (p-DKGP):** Trained on large and longitudinally rich biomarker datasets to learn heterogeneous trajectory trends.
-- **Subject-Specific Model (ss-DKGP):** Personalized predictions based on an individual's limited available data.
+- **Subject-Specific Model (ss-DKGP):** Personalized predictions based on an individual's follow-up data.

-As shown in the figure above, our method combines these components through adaptive shrinkage estimation to create personalized predictions that are more accurate than either component alone.
+As shown in the figure above, our method combines these components through Adaptive Shrinkage Estimation to create personalized predictions that are more accurate than either component alone.

+## How do we implement Adaptive Shrinkage Estimation

 ## Quantitative Results: